StackExchange/stack-blog/_posts/2009-03-09-the-value-of-downvoting-or-how-hacker-news-gets-it-wrong.markdown

 (update: Apparently it _is_ possible to downvote comments, which I never realized.
 It is [buried in the faq](http://ycombinator.com/newsfaq.html):)

-<blockquote>**Why don't I see down arrows?**
+> **Why don't I see down arrows?**

-There are no down arrows on submissions.
-They only appear on comments after users reach a certain karma threshold [ed: this is unstated for some bizarre reason, but it is currently 100].</blockquote>
+> There are no down arrows on submissions.
+They only appear on comments after users reach a certain karma threshold [ed: this is unstated for some bizarre reason, but it is currently 100].

 (I apologize for my misunderstanding, but there's no visible UI for downvoting, and I can't recall ever seeing a single negative voted comment in all the times I've visited Hacker News!
 Also, I put these comments in parens to make them extra-LISPy so Paul Graham would see my corrections.)